BrightstarDB/BrightstarDB/doc/src/BrightstarDB_Under_Mono.rst

 Mono is to support development of applications using `Xamarin's <http://xamarin.com>` Xamarin.iOS and Xamarin.Android libraries.

-At the time of writing, this work is scheduled for the 1.6 release timeframe (target release date end of Feb 2014).
+At the time of writing, this work is postponed, waiting on Xamarin to provide the project with the necessary licenses for testing.
+The work done thus far can be found in the feature/xamarin branch in our GitHub repository.

 We would welcome support for any developers familiar with either of these platforms and with plans to make use of a NoSQL / RDF data store in their